Messi nets 4 goals against Eibar to end scoreless streak - WHIZ News

 The Spanish powerhouses play their clásico in Madrid next weekend, and this week have round-of-16 matches in the Champions League — Barcelona visits Napoli on Tuesday and Real Madrid hosts Manchester City on Wednesday.

-Barcelona’s fourth league win in a row also helped ease some of the pressure on club president Josep Bartomeu who, before the match, was jeered by part of the crowd.
-Fans, who also called for his resignation, have not been happy with Bartomeu’s administration amid one of the club’s worst institutional crises, which includesa controversial coaching change andpublic conflicts between players and club directors.
+Barcelona’s fourth league win in a row also helped ease some of the pressure on club president Josep Bartomeu, who was jeered by part of the crowd.
+Fans, who also called for his resignation, have not been happy with Bartomeu’s administration amid one of the club’s worst institutional crises, which includes a controversial coaching change and public conflicts between players and club directors.

 “Messi has been doing this for the last 14 or 15 years, and he will keep doing it,” Barcelona coach Quique Setién said.
 “He is a guarantee for any team or coach.
 He always comes through, either with goals or with assists.”